 Our thoughts go out to all the families affected by COVID-19.
 We hope to continue to be an anchor point for families through this pandemic.

 The physical and emotional safety of our staff and the community remain our top priority in responding to COVID-19.
-As we move through our summer camp season and prepare for fall, we are closely monitoring announcements made by public health officials and attending webinars to engage first hand with experts from the CT Office of Early Childhood and the American Camp Association.
-We are adjusting our policies and putting new ones in place based on these recommendations.
+As we move through our summer camp season and prepare for fall, we are closely monitoring announcements made by public health officials in order to understand the potential impact on our programs.
+We will continue to adjust our policies as recommendations evolve.
 Below are details of how we are planning to move forward based on the most current information.
 Please check back as this is a fluid situation and things change quickly.
 We will email enrolled families with any updates that affect your programs.